 More and more, people are seeking proof.
 This might be the result of so much fake news and manipulated videos.
 People are asking to see samples, especially for big-ticket projects.
 They want to be sure we are credible before they commit.
 Having testimonials right on our sales pages, rather than tucked away on a testimonials page, is one way we do this.
 Writing blog posts about the work we’ve done for clients – with their permission! – also helps establish our legitimacy.
 The more proof you can provide at the top of the funnel, the more likely you’ll have the chance to offer tangible proof and build a relationship at the bottom of the funnel.

-B2B marketers are coming to an honest realisation that building a relationship with only one key stakeholder will not bring tremendous or long-lasting value, and may not even result in a single sale.
+B2B marketers are coming to an honest realization that building a relationship with only one key stakeholder will not bring tremendous or long-lasting value, and may not even result in a single sale.
 Instead, in our increasingly remote but hyper-connected world, buying committees hold more power than ever before.
 For every final decision maker, there is a supporting cast of stakeholders and influencers, each of whom plays an important role in the purchase journey.

 It is therefore incredibly important to connect with and nurture relationships with these stakeholders.
 Those who do it right will benefit from accelerated engagement.
 Moveover, demographics and firmographics are becoming a key component of a B2B marketer’s demand generation strategy.

 At the end of the day, you want to provide value for your customer and of course your company.
 Every touchpoint should add value to the prospect.
 Share content that is useful to them and that helps you deepen the relationship.
 Don’t just be annoying and keep checking in without adding any value.

 With our B2B Expert Roundup, we have explored a variety of empowering strategies for both demand and lead generation for the end of 2021 leading into 2022.